Heath1979/ci-project-one-mental-health-awareness/README.md

 - Hover pseudo prperty does not work on the navigation aspects in the nav bar.
 Suspect related to other Nav bar issues.
 - Hoped to add HR breaks bewteen the quotes to underline 75% of the quote.
 Styling on these affected the HR lines in the header.
 - Background image set in style.css is not responsive.
+- Hover pseudo element not working on the reference links.
+Only works after the link has been activated.

 ## Credits